 ICONS Inaugural Conference on “Rethinking the Boundaries of Public Law and Public Space” took place in Florence, Italy, on June 26-28, 2014.

 2015 ICON-S Conference

-The Call for Papers and Panels is open until April 10, 2015.
+The Call for Papers and Panels ended on April 10, 2015.